Best 10 Kanban Project Management Software Tools – Tested & Compared by a Project Manager with 10 Years of Experience

 10. WeKan

-This software supports boards, lists, and cards, with additional features to protect your data and keep it secure, including a self-hosted option.
+This free-to-use, open-source, and privacy-focused Kanban board software for project management supports boards, lists, and cards, with additional features to customize work and protect data, including a self-hosted option.

 WeKan’s open-source Kanban board is a privacy-focused alternative, offering customizable workflows and local hosting options for maximum control